info441-wi21/course_info/README.md

 If we receive multiple solutions with nearly identical code, we will notice.
 Remember that git records a log of every commit, so we can see exactly what you committed and when.
 If we see you commit code that is virtually identical to code a fellow student committed earlier, it's not too difficult to figure out who is copying from whom.

 If we determine that you plagiarized code, you will get an automatic zero on the assignment, and we will file an academic misconduct report with the Associate Dean of Academics.
 We will also have a very unpleasant conversation about your future in the Information School, so just don't do it.
 If you've simply run out of time, use your late days.

-### Calculation of Final Grades

-Canvas tracks grades on a percentage scale, but the UW requires us to convert those to a 4.0 scale when reporting grades at the end of the course.
-I will use [this standard conversion chart](https://faculty.washington.edu/dlsinfo/grading/grade-conversion-chart.pdf) to convert your percentage grade to the 4.0 scale.
-Fractional percentages will be rounded using normal numeric rounding rules before conversion.